Badenhoop/ai-audio-enhancer/README.md

-# ai-audio-enhancer
+# AI Audio Enhancer

-An AI that turns low quality audio into high quality audio.
+The goal of this project is to create an AI that turns low quality audio into high quality audio.

 ## Scraper